-When discussing Ichiro's early-releases in Japan, it is important to note the relative rarity and huge reprint and counterfeit market.
-While the listings below will contain information in regards to the potential for fakes, it would be beneficial to treat any Ichiro card from 1993-1995 with considerable scrutiny.
+When discussing Ichiro's earliest releases, it is important to note the relative rarity and reprint and counterfeit market.
+While the listings below will contain information about the potential for fakes, it would be beneficial to treat any Ichiro card from 1993 to 1995 with considerable scrutiny.

 Top Ichiro Japanese Cards

 Click on the listings or images below to shop for specific cards on eBay.

 Ichiro's first card came from BBM and this is generally thought of as his true rookie card.
 BBM (Baseball Magazine) is a well-known card producer on the island of Japan, and the card front has a very American-ized look—similar to 1990 Pro Set—which may add to the appeal.
 The cards measure 2-3/8" x 3-3/8", making them slightly smaller than common U.S. baseball cards.
 Found in complete sets as well as traditional boxes, it is worth noting that the first Japanese card for Hideki Matsui is also found in 1993 BBM.